kokodavid/quizboard/README.md

 #### By David Mochoge
 ## Description
-The Quiz board contains 10 questions.Out of the 10 questions each question has 10 marks and a total score of 100. the person doing the test receives immediate result on finishing the test.
+The Quiz board contains 10 questions.Out of the 10 questions each question has 10 marks and a total score of 100. the person doing the test receives immediate result on finishing the test.If the person doing the test gets below 50 he/she will have to retake the test.

 ## Setup/Installation Requirements
 * The application requires installation of javascript